Eczema (Atopic Dermatitis): Causes, Treatments & Remedies

 Prescription Moisturizer: Some cream contains obstructed material.

-Antihistamines: Help in itching and allergic reactions.
+Antihistamines: Help with itching and allergic reactions.

 Phototherapy (light therapy): UV light treatment for severe eczema.